To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 Meningitis—Meningococcal ACWY administered on or after the age of 16

-Whether your condition is physical, medical, learning related, psychiatric, or a temporary disability, DSS will help you achieve your academic goals.
+Whether your condition is physical, medical, learning related, psychiatric, or a temporary disability, AES will help you achieve your academic goals.
 Note that services do not automatically transfer from your previous school; you must apply for services at IU.
 Approval for accommodations on placement tests does not automatically qualify you for services during the academic year.